Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Strings in requirement lists must be valid Dependency Specifiers, as defined in PEP 508.

-Tables in requirement lists must be valid Dependency Object Specifiers, defined below.
+Tables in requirement lists must be valid Dependency Object Specifiers.

 Dependency Object Specifiers